eugenius1/eugenius1.github.io/pages/drafts/ccd.md

 With the gold standard dropped, paper money today has **no intrinsic value** as no precious metals back it.
 Through supply & demand, the value of fiat money comes entirely from the **trust** that we people put on it because a government or its central bank issued it.

-A major benefit of fiat money is that it gives central banks great control over the economy as they control money's supply.
+A major benefit of fiat money is that it gives central banks great control over the economy as they control money's supply, e.g. recovery from the Great Depression.
+Some may argue this is (also) a disadvantage as we humans are flawed and no less when given power.
-For example, supply is usually increased by ["printing"](https://en.wikipedia.org/wiki/Fiat_money#Money_creation_and_regulation) more money and it can be decreased by increasing interest rates so more money is saved and less circulates.
+Supply can be increased usually by ["printing"](https://en.wikipedia.org/wiki/Fiat_money#Money_creation_and_regulation) more money and it can be decreased by increasing interest rates so more money is saved and less circulates.

 However, fiat money is not a bulletproof way of protecting the economy as it can lead to severe inflation and even [hyperinflation](https://www.investopedia.com/terms/h/hyperinflation.asp) (over 50% per month) that usually leads to the country switching from their local fiat currency to a foreign one.
 Recent examples include [Zimbabwe](https://en.wikipedia.org/wiki/Hyperinflation_in_Zimbabwe) and [Venezuela](https://en.wikipedia.org/wiki/Hyperinflation_in_Venezuela) (ongoing as of 2021).